splSM/spl2smIntegration/README.md

                           enterprise-grade ticketing solution often used for (among other things), IT Service Management and cybersecurity Incident Resolution.

-Compatible Products:      Intended for use with Splunk Enterprise, Cloud, or Light.
-To this point, I have
+Compatible Products:      Intended for use with Splunk Enterprise, Cloud, or Light, and inconcert with an
-                          only worked with on-prem Splunk, but Cloud and Light should both run this add-on as well.
-Intended to be used in concert with HP/HPE/MicroFocus Service Manager.
+                          instance of HP/HPE/MicroFocus Service Manager.

 Supported Platforms:      This add-on is platform-independent.